azarboon/cheat-sheet-aws/README.md

 Kinesis Data Streams is **real-time processing** of streaming data.
 It supports replay, orderly set of records, and multiple consumers in parallel.
 A stream has +1 shards.
 KDS segregates stream’s data records into shards, using partition key associated with each data record.
 Producer push and consumer pulls data.
 There is at least once delivery.
 KDS requires manual scaling of shards.
 It doesn't support batching nor buffering.
 It can store data for up to 365 days.
 Enhanced-fanout provides dedicated read throughput for each consumer.

 Remember that KDS can only be a source to Firehose but not a destinaiton.
 In KDS-Firehose model, Firehose’s PutRecord(Batch) operations are disabled and Kinesis Agent cannot write to Firehose directly.
 Instead, it needs to use KDS's PutRecord(s) operations, then KDS sends data to Firehose.

-### Elastic Block Store and Instance store

-Instance store: can be root volume, offers very low latency, supports millions of IOPS (>256,000), offers temporary storage for frequently changed data or data that is  replicated across a fleet of instances, such as a load-balanced pool of web servers.
-It's included as part of instance usage cost (so it's more cost effective than Proviisoned IOPS volumes)

-SSD-backed EBS volumes:
-* All of them can be used as boot volume.
-* gp2 / gp3: 3 IOPS/GB, 16,000 IOPS/volume
-* io1 / io2 (Provisioned IOPS): 50 IOPS/GB, 64,000 IOPS/volume.
-Supports multi-attach.
-To maximize performance, use them with EBS-optimized EC2 instances.
-* io2 Block Express: Max iops 256,000, supports multi-attach, sub-millisecond latency.

-In PIOPS and gp3 volumes, size and performance are independent (can be changed independently).
-In gp2, they are linked.

-HDD-backed EBS volumes:
-* Can't be used as boot volume.
-* low cost.
-* st1 (throuput optimized): 500 IOPS/volume but no SLA.
-* sc1 (cold storage): 250 IOPS/volume but no SLA

-Unlike instance stores, EBS volumes can be added to running instance.

-Block device mapping supports EBS volumes and instance store.

-RAID 0 to aggregate performance, RAID 1 to increase redundancy (can apply to both EBS volumes and instance store).

-Root EBS volumes are by default deleted upon EC2's termination (unlike non-root volumes).
-Instance store gets deleted upon failure or termination.

-Encryption is supported by all EBS volume types (at rest and in transit).
-Encrypted and unencrypted volumes have same IOPS performance.
-All instance families support encryption, but not all instance types.

-You can have encrypted and unencrypted EBS volumes attached to an instance at the same time.

-You can't directly share an encrypted Amazon EBS volume with another AWS account (need to use snapshot).
-Snapshots are constrained to the Region in which they were created.
-To share a snapshot with another Region, copy the snapshot to that Region and then share the copy.

-To share an encrypted snapshot with another account: share the custom key and encrypted snapshot (by modifying the permissions).
-The receiving account must copy the snapshot before they can then create volumes from the snapshot.

-You can share snapshot that are encrypted with customer managed key (not with default AWS keys).

-Encryption keys used by an Amazon EBS volume can't be changed.
-However, you can create a snapshot of the volume and then use the snapshot to create a new, encrypted copy of the volume.
-While creating the new volume, specify the new encryption key.

 ### Cloudfront and Global Accelerator